Dorothy Moon: Education standards

-In 2020, Moon opposed the adoption of proposed state educational standards for English, literacy, and science; she specifically objected to what she contended was an insufficiently positive portrayal of logging, mining and other resource extraction industries, and opposed content on the adverse environmental impacts of logging and dams.
+In 2020, Moon opposed the adoption of proposed state educational standards for English, literacy, and science; she specifically objected to what she contended was a negative portrayal of logging, mining and other resource extraction industries, and opposed content on the adverse environmental impacts of logging and dams.

 Environment

 In 2021, Moon sponsored legislation that called for the killing of 90% of the state's gray wolves.
 Moon also supported a measure to urge Congress to revoke "wilderness study area" designation from large swaths of Idaho land, as well as a separate measure to urging Congress to restrict the ability of private landowners to sell their land to conservation organizations for transfer to a federal agency.

 Vaccines and COVID-19

 In March 2020, during the COVID-19 pandemic in Idaho, Moon promoted an end-of-session party in downtown Boise, despite public health advice to avoid large in-person gatherings to prevent the spread of the disease.
 In October 2020, she was one of several Republican Idaho elected officials to appear in an Idaho Freedom Foundation video questioning the existence of the pandemic.

 In February 2021, Moon supported a measure to ban state contractors from requiring employees to be vaccinated (against COVID-19 or any other disease).
 During the legislative debate, Moon was one of several Republican state representatives who spread anti-vaccine misinformation, claiming that her son became autistic after receiving a vaccine.
 During the debate, Moon said: "There's no way another Moon will ever take a vaccine until the end of any of our lives."

 In March 2021, Moon and fellow state Representative Heather Scott organized a demonstration in support of a bill to terminate the COVID-19 emergency in Idaho; the rally featured multiple face mask burnings in burn barrels.